fireproof-storage/fp-website/documentation/use-fireproof.md

  The hook takes two optional setup function arguments, `defineDatabaseFn` and `setupDatabaseFn`.
 See below for examples.

-The return value looks like `{ ready, database, addSubscriber }` where the `database` is your Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
+The return value looks like `{ useLiveQuery, useLiveDocument, database, ready }` where the `database` is your Fireproof instance that you can interact with using `put` and `get`, or via your indexes.
 The `ready` flag turns true after setup completes, you can use this to activate your UI.
-The `addSubscriber` function is used to update your app in realtime, see example.
+The `useLiveQuery` and `useLiveDocument` functions are hooks used to update your app in realtime.

+Changes made via remote sync peers, or other members of your cloud replica group will appear automaticall if you use these APIs.
+Makes writing collaborative workgroup software, and multiplayer games super easy.

 ## Usage Example